itsbt125/itsbt125/README.md

 > https://btea.dev

-14-year-old obsessed with open source and tinkering, now deep into the cybersecurity rabbit hole.
+Obsessed with open source and tinkering, now deep into the cybersecurity rabbit hole.

 ---